Skip to content

 Does the Ontario HST rebate apply to first-time buyers only?

-No. The HST waiver on new homes in Ontario applies to any buyer — first-time, move-up, or investor.
-There's no first-time buyer requirement to qualify.
+No. The enhanced HST relief on new homes in Ontario applies to any buyer — first-time, move-up, or investor purchasing for long-term residential rental.
+There's no first-time buyer requirement to qualify, though investors must rent to long-term residential tenants and meet construction completion deadlines.

 What's the maximum HST rebate available on a new Ontario home?